backdrop-contrib/views_aggregator/README.txt

 Views Aggregator Plus does not combine well with Views' native aggregation.
 So in the Advanced section (upper right) set "Use aggregation: No".

+Keep in mind that the process of grouping and aggregation as performed by this module is different from the Grouping option in Views.
+With Grouping in Views the total number of rows remains the same, but the rows are grouped in separate tables.
+With this module, the number of rows is reduced as they are grouped and collapsed, but the end result is always a single table.

 REGEXPS
 -------
 Some aggregation functions, like "Filter rows" and "Count" take a regular